Character Sheaves on Tori over Local Fields: Preliminaries

 We have for a pro-algebraic group $G$, $\pi_1(G^{\circ})=\pi_1(G)$.
 There is a notion of universal cover of a commutative pro-algebraic group given in \cite[\S 6.2]{Serre1960}.
 We recall it here.
 A commutative pro-algebraic group is said to be simply connected if $\pi_1(G)=0$.
 For any $G\in \mathscr{P}$, $\exists$ a connected, simply connected commutative pro-algebraic group $\overline{G}$ with an exact sequence:

 The group $\overline{G}$ is called the universal cover of $G$.
-The construction of the universal cover for a connected quasi-algebraic group is given in \cite[\S 6.4]{Serre1960}.
-It states that the universal cover is the inverse limit of connected groups $G_{f}$ with an isogeny $f:G_{f}\to G$.
+The construction of the universal cover for a connected quasi-algebraic group is given in \cite[\S 6.4]{Serre1960} as the inverse limit of connected groups $G_{f}$ with an isogeny $f:G_{f}\to G$.
 Hence the fundamental group of such objects is

-It is proved in \cite[\S .2]{Serre1960} that the universal cover functor commutes with inverse limits.
-Hence we obtain a description for the universal cover of any pro-algebraic group $G$. \begin{remark} For any $k$-scheme $X$, the \'etale fundamental group of $X$, denoted by $\pi_{1}^{et}(X)$, is the inverse limit of automorphism groups of all finite \'etale covers of $X$, whereas $\pi_1$ defined here (Definition \ref{defn:pi1}) is defined only for commutative pro-algebraic groups.
-It is the inverse limit of automorphism groups of finite \'etale covers which are also central extensions.
-Hence for a quasi-algebraic group $G$ there is a surjective map $\pi_{1}^{et}(G)\twoheadrightarrow \pi_1(G)$. \end{remark}
+It is proved in \cite[\S 2]{Serre1960} that the universal cover functor commutes with inverse limits.
+Hence we obtain a description for the universal cover of any pro-algebraic group $G$. \begin{remark} For any $k$-scheme $X$, the \'etale fundamental group of $X$, denoted by $\pi_{1}^{\acute{e}t}(X)$, is the inverse limit of automorphism groups of all finite \'etale covers of $X$, whereas $\pi_1$ defined here (Definition \ref{defn:pi1}) is defined only for commutative pro-algebraic groups.
+It is the inverse limit of automorphism groups of finite \'etale covers which are also isogenies as above.
+Hence for a pro-algebraic group $G$ there is a surjective map $\pi_{1}^{et}(G)\twoheadrightarrow \pi_1(G)$. \end{remark}

 We next consider the case $k=\Fqcl$.
 Let $G$ be a connected commutative pro-algebraic group over $k$ equipped with an $\Fq$-Frobenius $\Fr:G\to G$ as in Appendix \ref{sec:langproalg}.
 By Lang's theorem for connected pro-algebraic groups (Theorem \ref{thm:langprofin}), for any positive integer $n$, the $n$-th Lang isogeny $\Lang_n: G \to G$ defined by $g\mapsto g \Fr^{n}(g^{-1})$ gives us the following short exact sequence in $\mathscr{P}$